astroumd/hochunk3D/running/README.md

-# Running a lof of models
+# Running a large number of models

 The **run_hockhunk3d** script is a (bash) wrapper script that edits the **mctherm.par** parameter file in a fresh run directory, and runs **ttsre**.
+This enables users to run a lot of models, most notably in parallel.

 For example, to recreate a really fast benchmark (faster than the quick one), do this in this directory: